evilpaper/donsol_brawl/README.md

 # Mega Super Hero Card Brawl

-A donsol style card game with characters from Capcom's Fighting franschises.
+A donsol style card game with characters from Capcom's Fighting franchises.
 Responsive web, play on any device you like.

 Made for fun!
 [Check out progress here](https://evilpaper.com/superherocardbrawl/)